 Eastern Europe has the highest English proficiency among offshore regions.
 Romania and Poland rank among the world’s top non-native English-speaking countries.

 Latin America shows varied English proficiency levels.
-Argentina has the highest English score, however, Mexico and Brazil rank lower, so some teams may require additional support for seamless collaboration.
+Argentina has the highest English score; however, Mexico and Brazil rank lower, so some teams may require additional support for smooth collaboration.

 So, if you want to hire strong English-speaking offshore developers, Eastern Europe and Argentina are the best destinations.